Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Background and Related Work

-The field of automated software engineering (ASE) has shifted significantly towards using deep learning models, especially language models (LMs) to model source code \cite{wang2016automatically,white2016deep,yin2018tranx,liu2019deep,allamanis2018learning}.
-These methods have been found to offer substantial advantages over traditional approaches such as domain-specific language-guided models, probabilistic grammars, and simple neural language models.
-A common architecture for language modeling is the encoder-decoder architecture \cite{cho2014learning}.
-In recent years, LMs have been applied to different varieties of ASE applications.
-These include code completion \cite{li2018code}, code search \cite{gu2018deep}, code generation \cite{shen2022incorporating}, unit test case generation \cite{tufano2020unit}, code summarization \cite{hu2018deep}, code translation \cite{sun2022code}, automated program repair \cite{li2022dear}, etc.
+The field of automating code-related tasks has increasingly adopted language models (LMs) \cite{wang2016automatically,white2016deep,yin2018tranx,liu2019deep,allamanis2018learning}.
+These methods offer significant advantages over traditional approaches such as domain-specific models, probabilistic grammars, and simple neural LMs.
+In recent years, LMs have been applied to various ASE applications, including code completion~\cite{wei2023copiloting}, code search \cite{gu2018deep}, code generation \cite{shin2021survey, shin2023good}, test case generation \cite{shin2023domain,shin2024retrieval}, test oracle generation \cite{shin2023assessing}, code summarization \cite{hu2018deep}, code translation \cite{sun2022code}, and automated program repair \cite{li2022dear}.